 Why you will love these coconut lemon bar cookies

 - Make the lemon curd.
 In a medium saucepan, whisk together granulated sugar, egg yolks, lemon zest, and lemon juice until smooth.
-Heat over low-medium heat, stirring constantly, until it thickens and bubbles.
+Heat over low-medium heat, stirring constantly, until it thickens & bubbles.
 Remove from heat, add cubed butter, and stir until combined.
 Strain into a bowl and discard lemon zest and egg bits.

 - Mix the dry ingredients.
 Whisk together flour, cornstarch, baking powder, and salt in a medium-sized bowl.